Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability

 We conclude that we obtain the property $(\kappa)$ of Definition \ref{Defi-complementation-G} for these groups.
 For totally disconnected groups, the method gives the sharp result $\kappa(G)=1$.

-\paragraph{Case where $G$ is amenable and $1 < p < \infty$ such that $\frac{p}{p^*}$ is rational.} In the case where the group $G$ is amenable, using some sequences $(x_j)$ and $(y_j)$, we obtain a \textit{contractive} linear map $P_p^{(1)} \co \CB(\L^p(\VN(G))) \to \CB(S^p_G)$ which is better than the \textit{boundedness} of the previous case, but only for \textit{one} value of $p$.
-The method is similar to the previous case but we use \cite{CDS} (see also \cite{NR}) instead of \cite{BoF} to identify completely bounded Herz-Schur multipliers isometrically with completely bounded Fourier multipliers (which require the amenability of $G$ once again).
-Consequently, we only obtain a map $P_G^p \co \CB(\L^p(\VN(G))) \to \CB(\L^p(\VN(G)))$ whose range is included in $\mathfrak{M}^{p,\cb}_G$ such that $P_G^p(M_\phi)=M_\phi$ if the symbol $\phi$ is continuous.
+\paragraph{Case where $G$ is amenable and $1 < p < \infty$ with $\frac{p}{p^*}$ being rational.} In the case where the group $G$ is amenable, using some sequences $(x_j)$ and $(y_j)$, we obtain a \textit{contractive} linear map $P_p^{(1)} \co \CB(\L^p(\VN(G))) \to \CB(S^p_G)$ which is better than the \textit{boundedness} of the previous case, but only for \textit{one} value of $p$.
+The method is similar to the previous case but we use \cite{CaS15} (see also \cite{NeR11}) instead of \cite{BoF84} to identify completely bounded Herz-Schur multipliers isometrically with completely bounded Fourier multipliers (which require the amenability of $G$ once again).

-We give an example which shows that we cannot hope for a compatibility for two distinct values of $p$ with this choice of sequences $(x_j)$ and $(y_j)$ in a next version of this preprint.
-We also examine the case where $\frac{p}{p^*}$ is not rational.

 \paragraph{Particular case of finite groups: proof of \eqref{MxyT} and \eqref{symbol-phixyT}} If the group $G$ is finite and if $(e_i)$ is an orthonormal basis of the Hilbert space $\ell^2_G$ then \eqref{Def-fund-unitary} translates to